Anti-nuclear protests: Australia and the Pacific

 In 1964, Peace Marches which featured "Ban the bomb" placards, were held in several Australian capital cities.

 In 1972, the anti-nuclear weapons movement maintained a presence in the Pacific, largely in response to French nuclear testing there.
 Activists, including David McTaggart from Greenpeace, defied the French government by sailing small vessels into the test zone and interrupting the testing program.
 In Australia, thousands joined protest marches in Adelaide, Melbourne, Brisbane, and Sydney.
 Scientists issued statements demanding an end to the tests; unions refused to load French ships, service French planes, or carry French mail; and consumers boycotted French products.
 In Fiji, activists formed an Against Testing on Mururoa organization.

 In November and December 1976, 7,000 people marched through the streets of Australian cities, protesting against uranium mining.
 The Uranium Moratorium group was formed and it called for a five-year moratorium on uranium mining.
 In April 1977 the first national demonstration co-ordinated by the Uranium Moratorium brought around 15,000 demonstrators into the streets of Melbourne, 5,000 in Sydney, and smaller numbers elsewhere.
 A National signature campaign attracted over 250,000 signatures calling for a five-year moratorium.
 In August, another demonstration brought 50,000 people out nationally and the opposition to uranium mining looked like a potential political force.
+Smaller protests in the late 1970s included blockades of wharves where yellowcake was being loaded onto ships.